UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/mvvm-6.md

    BindingContext = new MainPageViewModel();
 ```

+There is nothing (that I am aware of) that says you should instantiate a ViewModel in this way.
+In fact, often we don't want to use the parameterless constructor.

 ### Instantiating the ColorConverter class
 A similar technique is used to instantiate the `ColorConverter` class needed to convert an `int` to `Color`.
 We could have done this in the code behind, but luckily we have a tidier way: the `ResourceDictionary`